About Bamboo Australia

-A range of 250 species of top quality bamboo plants are available to the home gardener or professional landscaper to screen out the neighbours, establish an environmentally friendly hedge or use as a spectacular feature plant.
+A range of 250 species of top quality bamboo plants are available in our specialist nursery to suit the home gardener or professional landscaper to screen out the neighbours, establish an environmentally friendly hedge or use as a spectacular feature plant.

 If a living plant is not appropriate then rolls or panels of bleached or black poles can be utilised as well as individual poles ranging in diameters from 10 – 160mm in various lengths.
 We continually supply bamboo poles for Antarctic expeditions, Womadelaide, Port Fairy festival, Woodford Folk festival and numerous other stage and theater productions in addition to shopfitters looking for an alternative display.